GrapeoffJS/kindagoose/docs/pages/adding-discriminators.md

 To attach the discriminators to the schema, we need to add the `discriminators` field into the registration object, and then enumerate the schema discriminators inside the object.

-Now when the schema and the discriminators are registered, we can gain access to them using the syntax of dependency
+Now, when the schema and the discriminators are registered, we can gain access to them using the syntax of dependency
 injection:

 ```typescript